ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> To maintain BasicMed privileges, you must complete a BasicMed medical education course within the preceding: </span>
 - 24 calendar months.
   To maintain BasicMed privileges, a pilot must complete the medical education course in the preceding 24-calendar months before acting as pilot in command.
+- <span style="color:green"> While operating under BasicMed, the pilot in command must have visited their primary care physician within the preceding: </span>
+- 48 calendar months.
+  To operate under BasicMed, the pilot must receive a comprehensive medical examination from a State-licensed physician during the 48 months before acting as pilot in command of an operation conducted under 61.113.

 - <span style="color:green"> In order to be eligible for BasicMed privileges, the pilot in command must: </span>
 - Either hold or have held a valid medical certificate after July 14, 2006.
   To be eligible for BasicMed privileges with a U.S. driver's license, the pilot must either hold or have held a valid medical certificate after July 14, 2006.
 The medical certificate may be expired, but cannot have been suspended, revoked.